Do hair, skin and nail supplements work?

 Our skin is a unique organ that can tell us what is going on within our bodies.
 Perhaps we may have a vitamin deficiency or an illness and that is reflected through our skin’s appearance.

 As a natural extension of our skin are our hair and nails.
 The condition, dryness and texture of our hair again reflects what is occurring within our bodies and likewise the colour, brittleness, and the general condition of our nails is indicative of our overall health.
 For example, sudden hair loss may be indicative of a new drug use, stress, mineral deficiencies including iron and illness.
 A bluish tint of nails is indicative of oxygen deficiency caused by poor circulation and a reddish cherry tint is often associated with iron deficiency.

 So who does not want to have healthy hair, radiant skin and strong nails?
 If you are looking to achieve radiant skin, healthy hair and strong nails then consider silica as your new best friend.

-So what is Silica and just what is its role in the body?
+What is silica and what is its role in your body?